Pulikkal: Demographics

-Cherukavu Panchayath

 Most parts of Pulikkal town fall under the jurisdiction of Cherukavu Panchayath administration.
 The word Pulikkal is used to refer to the town and the word Cherukavu is used only by the bureaucracy.
 The actual center of Cherukavu village is in Kannamvettikkavu, five kilometers away from Pulikkal town.

-Currencyless Village
+Currency-less village

 In 2016, Pulikkal was declared as one of the eight currency less villages of Kerala because of the complete acceptance of e-wallet, e-commerce and debit card based transactions.
 The government is giving training to the village people for using online financial transactions.
 The drive was especially significant in wake of the Government of India demonetization drive of 2016.